cvanloo/m223-punchclock-quarkus/README.md

 The file `test.sql` (lays in the project root) contains queries to create test data.

 You can copy-paste it's content into the sql statement field on the h2 service.

+## Facility & Category

+It is possible to add a facility and category to an entry.
+This functionality hasn't been implemented yet in the user interface, but it can be done using e.g. Postman.